CCMS-UCSD/GNPSDocumentation/docs/gnpslibraries.md

 Pardon our dust this is a work in progress!

+## Machine Learning Ready Datasets

+If you are looking to use the GNPS libraries for machine learning, cleanup is necessary.
+Given the multiple contributions from the community as well as imports/aggregation from many sources - there are some inconsistencies in the data.
+However, we've taken the time and effort to clean it up for machine learning, look to download this in the "Preprocessed Data" section [here](https://external.gnps2.org/gnpslibrary).

+## Library List

 Here are all spectral libraries at GNPS.

 To download the spectra, go to [here](https://external.gnps2.org/gnpslibrary).